 It is instructive to relate the peculiar velocity power spectrum $P_v(k)$ to the matter density power spectrum $P_\delta(k)$.
 This is achieved with the aid of the continuity equation.
-In conformal Newtonian gauge, it reads
+In the Newtonian limit, it reads

-where a dot denotes the derivative with respect to conformal time.
-We assume that the interactions of the matter fluctuations are dominated by gravity, with the metric perturbation $\phi_{\vec k}$ as in \citep{Ma95}.
-In the Newtonian limit, $\dot \phi_{\vec k}$ can be neglected.
-We define $F_{\vec k} = {\dderiv \log \delta_{\vec k}}/{\dderiv \log a}$, such that Eq.~(\ref{continuity}) reads
+where a dot denotes the derivative with respect to conformal time, and $v_k$ is the scalar velocity perturbation.
+We define the average growth factor $f_k = {\dd \log \delta_k}/{\dd \log a}$ (being independent of $k$ in the standard picture), such that Eq.~(\ref{continuity}) reads

-with the physical Hubble parameter $H$.
-In linear perturbation theory, correlations between $F_{\vec k}$ and $\delta_{\vec k}$ are neglected.
-Then, performing the averaging of Eq.~(\ref{continuity_f}) and introducing the averaged growth factor $f$,